Transipedia/countTags/README.md

 For stranded fastq, you need to set the `--stranded` option.
 If you are using PE stranded FASTQ files, you need to manually reverse one of the pair according to the protocol orientation.

+Without this option, you will get either your tag sequence or the reverse-complement, which one come first by alphabetic order.